Enquire

 ENQUIRE TODAY

-Kruger’s New Gate to Grow Tourism + SA’s Top Parks to Visit in 2024
+Kruger’s New Gate and South Africa’s Top National Parks to Visit

 A new gate in South Africa’s Kruger National Park is expected to boost tourism to arguably one of Africa’s best Big Five safari locations.
 The Shangoni Gate project, to be completed in two phases, is set to be a boon for the region to enhance the local economy and the Kruger National Park experience.
 Currently, there are nine public access gates in Kruger.